molpopgen/libsequence/REVISION_HISTORY.md

 15. The configure script how checks for the existence of [htslib](http://www.htslib.org)
 16. Sequence/bamreader.hpp and Sequence/bamrecord.hpp added for direct reading from bam files.
 Will only compile if [htslib](http://htslib.org) is detected by the configure script
 17. I've performed extensive code auditing using cppcheck.
 Many issues were resolved.
 Most were stylistic, but they do make the code more idiomatic.
+18. A unit test suite is starting to take shape in the test/ subdirectory.
+These test programs depend on the [boost](http://www.boost.org) "test" library.
+Future tests could add future dependencies.

 ###ISSUES: